 Cologne had been extensively destroyed during World War II.
 And the paradigm of the first after-war and ›Wirtschaftswunder‹ decades to replace everything old by something new unfortunately did the rest to prevent Cologne from becoming one of the most interesting and beautiful cities in Germany.
 For the sight-seeing traveller it hasn't much to offer besides the Cathedral, an UNESCO World Heritage site, a wide range of high quality art galleries and museums, and a few other attractions.

-But Cologne covers this downside gracefully with its more friendly and easy-going atmosphere.
+But Cologne more than compensates for this with its more friendly and easy-going atmosphere.
 As one result Cologne became the gay capital of the western part of Germany.
 Its big rival in the East, Berlin, is bigger, more dynamic and vibrant, which makes the Cologne gay scene look more provincial – but also more familiar and warmer.

 Other popular annual gay highlights in Cologne are the Leather Pride week in May and the Bear Pride weekend in November.
 In summer 2010 Cologne hosted the VIII.
 Gay Games, the largest gay sports event in the world.